jonathan-norris/jonathan-norris.github.io/about.md

 [mpnorms-draft]: {{site.baseurl}}/files/penalty_norms_draft.pdf
 [mpnorms-izadraft]: https://www.iza.org/publications/dp/17334/the-motherhood-penalty-gender-norms-occupational-sorting-and-labor-supply  -->

-**Income Inequality and Peer Effects in Education** *(R&R at Labour Economics)* with <a href="https://sites.google.com/site/marcofongoni/home" style="color: #000;">Marco Fongoni</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, and <a href="https://zhan-shi.github.io/" style="color: black;">Zhan Shi</a>. <br/>
+**Income Composition and Peer Effects in Education** *(R&R at Labour Economics)* with <a href="https://sites.google.com/site/marcofongoni/home" style="color: #000;">Marco Fongoni</a>, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, and <a href="https://zhan-shi.github.io/" style="color: black;">Zhan Shi</a>. <br/>
-<small>[ <a href="#/" onclick="visib('peerinequality')">Abstract</a> | [Draft (updated 27/08/2024)][peerinequality-draft] | [IZA Draft (previous version; different title)][peerinequality-iza] ] </small>
+<small>[ <a href="#/" onclick="visib('peerinequality')">Abstract</a> | [Draft (updated 26/09/2025)][peerinequality-draft] | [IZA Draft (previous version; different title)][peerinequality-iza] ] </small>

 <div id="peerinequality" style="display: none; text-align: justify; line-height: 1.2" ><small>
-We study the long-run effects of income inequality within peer compositions.
+We study the long-run effects of income differences within peer compositions.
 An increase in the share of low-income peers within school-cohorts improves the educational outcomes of low-income students and negatively affects high-income students.
-We show this pattern is not likely explained by commonly observed mechanisms.
+We show this pattern is not explained by commonly observed mechanisms.
 We then propose a model based on reference-dependent preferences and social comparison that rationalizes our findings, highlighting the role of frustration or motivation depending on students’ relative income.
 We also provide evidence consistent with this mechanism.
-Finally, we show that better connections in school can help to avoid such unintended consequences of income inequality.
+Finally, we show that better connections in school can help avoid unintended consequences of income differences among peers.
 </small><br><br/></div>

-[peerinequality-draft]: {{site.baseurl}}/files/peerinequality_Update.pdf
+[peerinequality-draft]: {{site.baseurl}}/files/peerinequality_Update2.pdf
 [peerinequality-iza]: https://www.iza.org/publications/dp/15785/reference-dependent-aspirations-and-peer-effects-in-education

 ### Published Papers